Cinema of Odisha: History

+Himansu Sekhar Khatua, an Indian director, educationalist, and journalist who directed the national film award winning movies Sunya Swaroop and Kathantara in 1996 and 2005 respectively.
+Mr Khatua is the National Film Award recipient for Best Film direction in 2005 and National Award recipient for best debut film Sunya Swaroop in the 44th National Film Festival.
+Besides he has also directed many award winning movies such as Matira Bandhana, Krantidhara and the Sea and Seven Villages.

 Uttam Mohanty, whose debut film Abhiman won accolades, was very successful in the 1980s.
 His wife Aparajita Mohanty is also an actress.
 Critics have named Bijay Mohanty and Mihir Das to be two of the best Odia actors so far 80'and 90's.
-In 1990s Siddhanta Mahapatra, a new generation star, with his action and comedy movies gave national recognition to odiya industry.
+In 1990s, Siddhanta Mahapatra, a new generation star, with his action and comedy movies gave national recognition to Odiya industry.
 Actress Nandita Das, who acted in several Hindi movies like Fire, has an Odia origin.
-She acted in the Susanta Misra-directed Biswaprakash, which won a National Award in 2000.Barsha Priyadarshini is also another successful actress in the millennium era of Odia cinema.
+She acted in the Susanta Misra-directed Biswaprakash, which won a National Award in 2000.
+Barsha Priyadarshini is also another successful actress in the millennium era of Odia cinema.
 Anubhab Mohanty is a well-known name in Ollywood, famous for his action and romantic movies.

 Mrinal Sen directed an Odia film, Matira Manisha, which won a National Film Award for Best Feature Film in Odia to Prashanta Nanda.

+In 2022, the film industry entered new wave when Pratikshya (2022) and Daman earned critical acclaim.